 How to Repair a Water Damaged Baseboard

-Water is common among many home and business owners.
+Water damage is common among many home and business owners.
 It can occur anywhere within the property at any time.
 99% of the time, water will damage the floor, even traveling towards the walls to leak into the floors below.

 One of the most common types of building materials to be affected by water damage is baseboards.
 But when this area is affected, it poses an even bigger problem because the moisture will seep through the wood and become stuck between the board and the wall.
 Then there comes the mold.